elisemercury/NewsCollector/README.md

 # Python NewsCollector :newspaper:

-As the internet has grown, the available **sources of information at our disposal have grown**.
+As the internet has grown, the available **sources of information at our disposal have increased**.
 Nowadays, if you want to update yourself with the most important news of the day, you have a **vast variety of news sources** to choose from.
-Since we have that many news sources at our disposal, instead of manually going through all the news content…
+Since we have that many news sources at our disposal, instead of manually going through all their content…

-> Couldn't we let **automation** pick the top news stories from various newspapers for us, and nicely combine them into a single newsletter?
+> Couldn't we let **automation** pick the top news stories from various newspapers for us, and nicely combine them into a newsletter?

 **:fire: This is what the Python NewsCollector can do for us!**